27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} D_1 &= \frac{2}{\sqrt{3}}\left(\delta_3v_2 - \delta_2v_3\right)\\ D_2 &= \frac{2}{\sqrt{3}}\left(\delta_1v_3 - \delta_3v_1\right)\\ D_3 &= \frac{2}{\sqrt{3}}\left(\delta_2v_1 - \delta_1v_2\right) \end{align} \]

-This is also achieved by the discretization of the vector Laplace operator according to Eq.
-(B.54) underlined which
+This is also underscored by the discretization of the vector Laplace operator according to Eq.
+(B.54), which reads

 \[ \begin{align} \Delta\mathbf{v} = \nabla\left(\nabla\cdot\mathbf{v}\right) - \nabla\times\left(\nabla\times\mathbf{v}\right) \end{align} \]